aquemy/MLOps-labs/lab-04-ludwig/README.md

 ## Access via Python API

-Of course, all Ludwig functionality is also available in Python.
-The example below shows how this can be done.
+Of course, all Ludwig functionalities are also available in Python.
+The example below shows how to use the Python API to define, train and use a model for text classification.

 ```python